jenniferbacon01/driftrock-tech-test/README.md

 ````
 How to Test
 -----
-Run all feature tests and unit tests in your command line by typing:
+Run all feature tests and unit tests (with coverage) in your command line by typing:
 ````
   $ rspec
 ````